klasharr/ROS-experiment/README.md

 ## To Run

-ROS has a mechanism for making launch files to simplify this but the absolute simplest way to test this is to run the following in three separate shells:
+You can configure a [launch file](http://wiki.ros.org/roslaunch), but the simplest way to test this is to run the following in three separate shells:

 Run the ROS OS.